samsiljee/MS_sonification/NEB_competition_description.md

 ### Please provide a more detailed overview of your project.
 (900 characters)

+For my PhD in lung cancer biology, I work with a mass spectrometer for proteomics, producing large, complex datasets.
+While some are content to send samples of and have core facilities produce their data, I wanted to intimately get to know the mass spectrometer and my data.
+My datasets were initially rather overwhelming, too large to even fit in an Excel spreadsheet, I taught myself R in order tog rapple with the data.
+Very much in a flash of inspiration it occured to me that I had been assuming that statistical summarisation and graphical representation is the only way to inspect mass spectrometry data.
+We have other senses, so why not make use of them?
+I did a bit of research on others ding sonification of scientific data, and while interesting, I found some efforts a little dissapointing.
+Most sonifications made use of computer synthesisers to generate the tones, often with a disappointing default piano sound.
+I wanted to properly honour the origin of my data, and have the raw data be the fundamental source of the sound.
+I knew I was onto something when I thought back to what I'd learnt about complex waveforms, that a characteristic waveform is what gives a sound its tone, and that any complex waveform can be broken down into the addition of multiple simpler waveforms.
+My process simply involves generating a tone every individual spectrum in my data, a spectrum consisting of tens to thousands of individual peaks, each with their own mass value and intensity.
+I assign the mass value to the frequency, and intensity to the amplitude of a sine wave for every peak, which I then add together to produce the characteristic tone for each spectrum.
+These spectra however have been observed in a particular sequence during the experiment, along with an overall intensity of the spectrum.
+Next I compiled all of the tones to play back at the time they were observed, at a loudness mapped to the overall intensity of the spectrum.
+I have also discovered that the data naturally falls into a two channel audio format, I have assigned the overview spectra (called MS1) to the left audio channel, and the spectra which drill-down into more detail (MS2) to the right audio channel.
+The two-minute excerpt presented in the submitted video captures the moment when the proteins first start entering the machine.
+The loudness starts to increase as the signal starts to be detected.
+The left channel, representing the overview spectra can be heard to gradually change over time as different proteins enter the mass spectrometer, and in the right audio channel we can hear the seeming chaos as different peaks are isolated for individual identification.

 ## Impact

 ### Why is your project important to you and to others?
 What is its significance?